Grouped Generalized Estimating Equations for Longitudinal Data Analysis: Application to the health and retirement study

-We apply the proposed method to the 2007-2008 AP YAHOO NEWS election panel study (\url{http://www.knowledgenetworks.com/GANP/ election2008/index.html}).
-The study intends to measure opinion changes starting with the primary elections through the presidential election in November 2008.
-The data consist of 4965 participants over 11 waves from November 2007 to December 2008, with nine waves before the election.
-The main goal of the study is investigating the change of participants' interest in the election over time and relevant factors associated with their interest.
-Since interest in election news would be an reasonable proxy variable to represent the interest in election, we chose ``Question LV3" that among the survey questions, in which five categories of opinions are recorded as an ordinal response variable from $1$ to $5$, noting that a smaller value corresponds to a high level of interest in the election news.
-We then dichotomized the response by setting values of $1$ or $2$ to ``much interest" (1) and the other values to ``little interest" (0).
-In this analysis, we only used subjects without no responses in the 9 waves, which results in 1169 subjects.
-As auxiliary information, we adopted indicator variables of gender (1:male, 0:female), indicators of black and others, respectively, time from $1$ to $9$, and the interaction term between the gender and time.
-Among the individuals, it would be reasonable to assume that different types of individuals exist, that is, some individuals are always interested in the election whereas some individuals are not or their interest changes during the term.
-Therefore, we applied the proposed grouped GEE approach to take account of such heterogeneity.
+We apply the proposed method to the Health and Retirement Study (HRS) data, which come from the study conducted by the University of Michigan.
+This longitudinal panel study surveys adults over the age of 50 in the United States through detailed interviews once every two years for each participant and provides information on their health and economic circumstances.
+For more details, see \cite{JS1995}.
+The main goal of the study is to investigate the change in participants' health conditions in the HRS study over time and the relevant factors associated with their condition.
+We used the data set from the HRS study, which can be obtained from an R Package ``LMest''.
+The sample includes $n = 7074$ individuals followed at $T = 8$ approximately equally spaced occasions without missing responses or dropouts.
+The response variable is the self-reported health status (named SHLT), in which five categories of statuses: `poor', `fair', `good', `very good, 'excellent', are recorded as an ordinal response variable from $1$ to $5$, noting that a smaller value corresponds to a high level of health condition.
+We then dichotomized the response by setting values of $1$ or $2$ to ``healthy" (1) and the other values to ``unhealthy" (0).
+As auxiliary information, we adopted indicator variables of gender (1:male, 0:female), indicators of black and others, respectively, indicators of two education levels, ``some college" (SC) and "college and above" (CAA), and age which is measured in years for each time occasion.
+We also included a quadratic term age and seven time effects for $t=2,\ldots,8$.
+Among the individuals, it would be reasonable to assume that different types of individuals exist, that is, some individuals are always healthy, whereas some individuals are not, or their health condition changes during the term.
+Therefore, instead of focusing on population-averaged regression coefficients, we here focus on such potential heterogeneity in the population to apply the proposed grouped GEE approach.

+Let $y_{it}$ be the binary response variable, and $x_{it}$ be the vector of five covariates and an intercept, for $i=1,\ldots,n(=7074)$ and $t=1,\ldots,T(=8)$.
+We consider the mean structure $E[y_{it}|\x_{it}]=m(\x_{it}^\top\bbe_{g_i})$ with $m(x)=\exp(x)/\{1+\exp(x)\}$ and $g_i\in\{1,\ldots,G\}$.
+In this analysis, we use unstructured working correlation.
+We first selected the number of groups, $G$, from candidates $\{2,3,\ldots, 10\}$, using the CVA value.
+The CVA value for each $G$ is shown in Figure 1 in Supporting Information Section S.5.3, and the CVA value is minimized at $G=8$.
+Thus, we carried out the grouped GEE analysis with $G=8$ in what follows.
+The estimated regression coefficients and their standard errors in 8 groups are shown in Table \ref{tab:app}.